Bilingual Program

 Ideal for intermediate students with knowledge of Chinese.

-This class will continue to focus on conversation/dialogues on different topics, character recognition, Pinyin application, and writing through the curriculum of Learn Chinese with Me跟我学汉语》level 1 and 2.
+This class will continue to focus on conversation/dialogues on different topics, character recognition, Pinyin application, and writing through the curriculum of My First Chinese Reader 快乐儿童华语 (textbook, simplified, Volume 3-4).

 We expect the students at level 5 and 6 can carry on increasingly challenging conversations and read/write more complex characters and sentences.
 The ultimate goal for bilingual level 5 and 6 students is to be promoted to Bilingual Credit 1 program after the course completion.